-A student interested in using physics as a basis for an engineering career should inquire about the Bates dual-degree plans with Dartmouth, Rensselaer, Columbia, Washington, or Case Western Reserve (a descriptive brochure is available).
+A student interested in using physics as a basis for an engineering career should inquire about the Bates dual-degree plans with Dartmouth, Rensselaer, Columbia, Washington, or Case Western Reserve (see page 26; also, a descriptive brochure is available).
 By careful planning at registration time, similar combination curricula may sometimes be designed with other engineering institutions.
 Students participating in a dual-degree program declare a major in engineering.